RadarFuseNet: Complex-Valued Cross-Attention Fusion of Time-Frequency IQ Radar Features for Robust Classification: Results and Ablation Study

 The data collection setups are illustrated in Fig. \ref{setup} and the configuration of the Vayyar radar sensor used for data collection is summarized in Table~\ref{settings-table}.

-A conventional 80/20 training and testing split was used, with additional test samples from untrained distances for the material dataset.
-These are additional test samples evaluated separately, not included in the conventional 20\% test set for material classification.
-The occluded object dataset contains approximately 500 samples, whereas the surface material dataset comprises around 1000 samples.
-A batch size of 16 was used for training, with the Adam optimizer and a learning rate of 0.001 over 15 epochs.
-Tables~\ref{results-occ} and~\ref{results-mat} present the results of the single-branch CNN classifier baseline and the proposed RadarFuseNet model.
+For the different surface materials, the dataset initially contains three sensing distances for training and testing (50cm, 70cm, 90cm).
+To further evaluate the models' ability to generalize to different sensing distances, test-only samples at 60cm and 80cm distances are also included but not used for training.
+These additional test samples are evaluated separately, not included in the conventional 20\% test set for material classification.
+The occluded object dataset contains 500 samples, whereas the surface material dataset comprises around 1000 samples.
+Both datasets are uniformly distributed over their classes (10 classes for occluded object classification and 5 for surface material classification).
+A conventional 80/20 training and testing split was used.
+Moreover, a batch size of 16 was used for training, with the Adam optimizer and a learning rate of 0.001 over 15 epochs.
+Training was repeated ten times with different random seeds to ensure robustness to initialization.
+All documented results are the average over these multiple training runs, improving statistical reliability.
+Table~\ref{results-occ} presents the results of the different evaluated models for occluded object classification.